hanna-ry/java-workshop/index.md

  }
  ```

+Move the System.out.printlns into the *else* clauses as specified in the comments above.

+There!
+You have a program to store gifts.
+Nifty.

 ### Christmas Tree
 It's Christmas time, so today we are going to be drawing a Christmas tree of your chosen size in Java.